woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 With sessions on Communication, Interpersonal Intelligence, Adaptability, Energy Management, Business Acumen, Collaboration, and Critical Creative Thinking, you’ll discover how to communicate with impact, solve problems creatively, and lead with confidence.

-Action Plan: Build a Strategic Partnership with your Executive
+Action Plan: Build a Strategic Partnership with Your Executive

-the potential of these relationships, it’s important to create a clear and actionable plan that outlines your goals, responsibilities, and steps for collaboration.
+Building a strategic partnership requires consistent effort and execution.
+To maximize the potential of this relationship, create a clear and actionable plan that outlines your goals, responsibilities, and collaboration steps.

 Sample Action Plan

-Step 1: Assess Current Relationship
+Step 1: Assess the Current Relationship

 Step 2: Schedule a Conversation